ChelseaHanes/Guessing-Game/README.md

 # Guessing-Game
-Guessing Game made with Javascript
+Guessing Game made with internal Javascript in HTML